 Another key term to watch for is ‘emulsifier’.
 The following are all palm oil derived emulsifiers and commonly used in organic skincare: cetearyl olivate, sorbitan olivate, sorbitan stearate, cetearyl glucoside, ceteareth-20, cetearyl alcohol, glyceryl stearate and glyceryl oleate.

 Waste in the beauty industry

 70% of the waste from the beauty industry is from packaging.
 The cosmetics industry relies heavily on rigid single use plastics to house its products.
 Refillable containers or sustainable packaging alternatives are key to stemming waste in the industry.
 Supporting brands that are innovating with respect to packaging is key to initiating change.

-UpCircle Body Scrubs are housed in aluminium tubes
+UpCircle Body and Face Scrubs are housed in aluminium tubes

 Sustainability in the beauty industry is still in its infancy.
 At UpCircle our focus in on creating pioneering skincare that’s regenerative by design.
 We elevate leftover natural ingredients, bringing them back to life as beauty products your skin will love.

-We are a vegan and cruelty-free brand that has sustainability at the heart of everything we do – our range includes palm-oil free soap bars made with repurposed chai tea spices, exfoliating body and face scrubs made from repurposed coffee grounds and an organic face serum created with the oil extracted from used coffee grounds.
+We are a vegan and cruelty-free brand that has sustainability at the heart of everything we do – our range includes palm-oil free soap bars made with repurposed chai tea spices, exfoliating body and face scrubs made from repurposed coffee grounds and a nourishing face range - the "fruit stone range" - made from, you guessed it, discarded fruit stones!

-With Valentine’s Day recently passed, keep any flowers, especially any roses for making a floral body oil.
+With Valentine’s Day fast approaching, keep any flowers, especially any roses for making a floral body oil.
 Rose has astringent properties and is perfect for cooling inflamed skin.

 - Kilner jar or glass bottle